-The Deputies receive an indemnity, the amount of which is established by a law.
+The Deputies receive an indemnity of which the amount is established by the law.

-The National Assembly establishes its rules.
-Before their entry into force, the rules and their subsequent modifications are submitted to the Constitutional Council which declares on their conformity with the Constitution.
+The National Assembly establishes its regulations.
+Before their entry into force, the regulations and their subsequent modifications are submitted to the Constitutional Council which declares on their conformity with the Constitution.

 The Constitutional Council decides within a time period of fifteen days.

+TITLE V

-TITLE V: OF THE RELATIONS BETWEEN THE EXECUTIVE POWER AND THE LEGISLATIVE POWER
+OF THE RELATIONS BETWEEN THE EXECUTIVE POWER AND THE LEGISLATIVE POWER

 The National Assembly holds the legislative power.
 It alone votes the law.

 The law establishes the rules concerning:

-- citizenship, the civic rights and the fundamental guarantees granted to the citizens for the exercise of the public liberties; - nationality, the state and the capacity of persons, the matrimonial regimes, inheritance and gifts; - the procedure according to which customs will be established and harmonized with the fundamental principles of the Constitution; - the determination of crimes and misdemeanors as well as the penalties which are applicable to them, the penal procedure, and amnesty; - the organization of judicial and administrative tribunals and the procedure to be followed before these Jurisdictions; - the Statute of the magistrates, of the ministerial officers and of the auxiliaries of Justice: - the General Statute of the Public Function; - the Statute of the Prefectoral Corps; - the Statute of the Diplomatic Corps; - the Statute of the personnel of the Local Collectivities; - the Statute of the Military Function; - the Statute of personnel of the National Police; - the bases, rate and modalities of collection of taxes of all kinds; - the regime of the issuance of currency; - the electoral regime of the National Assembly and of the Local Assemblies; - the creation of categories of Public Establishments; - the state of siege and the state of urgency.
+- Citizenship, the civic rights and the fundamental guarantees granted to the citizens for the exercise of the public freedoms; - Nationality, the state and the capacity of persons, the matrimonial regimes, inheritance and gifts: - The procedure according to which customs will be recognized [constatées] and harmonized with the fundamental principles of the Constitution; - The determination of crimes and misdemeanors as well as the penalties which are applicable to them, the penal procedure, [and] amnesty; - The organization of judicial and administrative tribunals and the procedure to be followed before these Jurisdictions: - The Statute of the magistrates, of the ministerial officers and of the auxiliaries of Justice; - The General Statute of the Public Function; - The Statute of the Prefectoral Corps; - The Statute of the Diplomatic Corps;

+- The Statute of the personnel of the Local Collectivities; - The Statute of the Military Function; - The Statute of personnel of the National Police; - The bases, rate and modalities of collection of taxes of all kinds; - The regime of the issuance of currency; - The electoral regime of the National Assembly and of the Local Assemblies; - The creation of categories of Public Establishments; - The state of siege and the state of urgency.